JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 1.md

 ```javascript
 if ((cond = true))
 ```
-the double parenthesis is eliminated and a double ```javascript ==  ```is added to indicate that the variable must be equal to the condition that we are posing
+the double parenthesis is eliminated and a double ```== ```is added to indicate that the variable must be equal to the condition that we are posing

 ```javascript